A greedy approach for increased vehicle utilization in ridesharing networks: Problem formulation

 \subsection{Problem Statement}

-The main objective of our proposed model is to develop an eco-friendly route recommendation system that reduces the hazardous emissions of ridesharing devices by predicting the origin and destination of requests and utilizing them to make efficient use of vehicles.
-In order to utilize the vehicles all the way, the proposed approach recommends the route which has the higher number of expected passenger demands on its way.
-However, while recommending routes with more passengers, the vehicle can deviate too much from the shortest path and cause inconvenience to the passengers on board.
-In order to ensure that vehicle does not deviate and passengers are satisfied by the platform service, the detour ratio which is the ratio of the length of the path taken by a vehicle to the length of the shortest path should be bounded by a threshold.
+The main objective of our proposed model is to develop an eco-friendly route recommendation system that reduces the hazardous emissions of ridesharing platforms by predicting the origin and destination of requests and utilizing them to make efficient use of vehicles.
+In order to utilize the vehicles all the way, the proposed approach recommends the route that has the higher number of expected passenger demand (origin of requests) on its way.
+However, while recommending routes with more passengers, the vehicle can deviate too much from the shortest path of passengers and cause inconvenience to them.
+In order to ensure that vehicle does not deviate and passengers on board are satisfied by the platform service, the detour ratio which is the ratio of the length of the path taken by the passengers in the vehicle to the length of the shortest path between their origin and destination should be bounded by a threshold.
 Thus the objective of our proposed approach is to select a route that has the highest number of expected passengers with a constraint that the detour ratio of all the passengers is satisfied.
-It can be described mathematically as:
+Moreover, there is a constraint on the number of passengers a driver can take since the capacity of the vehicle is limited.
+The problem can be described mathematically as:

 subject to

 where